zwhitchcox/whisper-asr/README.md

 # Whisper ASR
 Whisper ASR is a speech recognition library based on Whisper C++ and compiled to WebAssembly.
 It provides an easy-to-use API for automatic speech recognition (ASR) in web applications.
 This library is not limited to React and can be used with other JavaScript frameworks or vanilla JavaScript.

+Check out the [Live Demo](https://whisper-asr.zwhitchcox.dev) to see it in action.

 ## Installation
 To install the library, run: